KittyGiraudel/sass-guidelines/index.md

 There is quite a lot of confusion regarding the semantics of the name *Sass*, and for good reason: Sass means both the preprocessor and its own syntax.
 Not very convenient, is it?

+> "Very close to Ruby" and "write CSS in Ruby" aren't accurate.
+The defining characteristic of the indented syntax is its indentation-sensitivity, which Ruby doesn't share.
+Historically, the indented syntax was originally conceived as "Haml for CSS".
+Haml in turn was created by taking an HTML document and deleting every superfluous character, including closing tags.

 You see, Sass initially described a syntax very close to Ruby.
 Actually, the initial idea was to write CSS in Ruby.
 Soon enough, Sass maintainers decided to close the gap between Sass and CSS by providing a CSS-friendly syntax called *SCSS* for *Sassy CSS*.
 The motto is: if it's valid CSS, it's valid SCSS.

 Since then, Sass (the preprocessor) has been providing two different syntaxes: Sass (not all-caps, [please](http://sassnotsass.com)), also known as *the indented syntax*, and SCSS.
 Which one to use is pretty much up to you since both are strictly equivalent in features.
 It's only a matter of aesthetics at this point.

+> "Ruby-like" -> "indented" or "whitespace-sensitive".
+Also, I'd say that SCSS is "easier to learn" rather than "easier to use"; no one would use the indented syntax if they didn't find it easier.

 Sass's Ruby-like syntax relies on indentation to get rid of braces, semi-colons and other punctuation symbols, leading to a leaner and shorter syntax.
 Meanwhile, SCSS is easier to use since it's mostly some tiny extra bits on top of CSS.